grafana/agent/docs/sources/flow/concepts/clustering.md

 - [prometheus.operator.servicemonitors][]

-These components can opt-in to auto-distributing targets between nodes by defining the `clustering` block like this:
+These components can opt-in to auto-distributing targets between nodes by adding a `clustering` block with the `enabled` argument set to true:
 ```river
 prometheus.scrape "default" {
     clustering {